From Concrete to Liquid to Spoken Worlds to the Word

 Opening: May 30th, 2017, 18-21h

-Conceived by Andrea Bellini in collaboration with Mathieu Copeland and Karl Holmqvist, with the assistance of Ambroise Barras, Vincent Barras, Gigiotto Del Vecchio, Carla Demierre, Invernomuto, Ceel Mogami de Haas (one gee in fog) and Steve Roggenbuck.
+Conceived by Andrea Bellini in collaboration with Mathieu Copeland, Ambroise Barras, Vincent Barras, Gigiotto Del Vecchio, Carla Demierre, Invernomuto, Ceel Mogami de Haas (one gee in fog) and Steve Roggenbuck.

 Featuring Henri Chopin, Karl Holmqvist, D.A.
-Levy, Dom Sylvester Houédard, as well as Tomomi Adachi, Marc Adrian, Pierre Alferi, Mary Boo Anderson, Fia Backström, Walter Davis, Danielle Dean, Alli Simone DeFeo, Sebastian Dicenaire, Pancho Espinosa, Giovanni Fontana, Gilles Furtwängler, Jérôme Game, James Ganas, Michel Giroud, Mira Gonzalez, @Horse_Ebooks, Sophia Le Fraga, Anne Le Troter, Elizabeth Lebon, Patricia Lockwood, Chris Mann, Andrea Marioni, Memeoji, Becket Mingwen, Joachim Montessuis, @RealAvocadoFact, Cia Rinne, Sébastien Roux, Marie-Luce Ruffieux, Julie Sas, Lucy K Shaw, Orion Scohy, August Smith, Cally Spooner, Rain Terranova (Gangster Popeye), Jamey Strathman, Nora Turato, Laura Vazquez.
+Levy, Dom Sylvester Houédard, as well as Manuel Arturo Abreu, Tomomi Adachi, Marc Adrian, Pierre Alferi, Mary Boo Anderson, Fia Backström, Walter Davis, Danielle Dean, Alli Simone DeFeo, Sebastian Dicenaire, Pancho Espinosa, Giovanni Fontana, Gilles Furtwängler, Jérôme Game, James Ganas, Michel Giroud, Mira Gonzalez, @Horse_Ebooks, Michael Inscoe, Remi Kanazi, Sophia Le Fraga, Anne Le Troter, Elizabeth Lebon, Patricia Lockwood, Chris Mann, Andrea Marioni, Memeoji, Becket Mingwen, Joachim Montessuis, Christian Novelli, Jesse Prado, @RealAvocadoFact, Cia Rinne, Sébastien Roux, Marie-Luce Ruffieux, Julie Sas, Lucy K. Shaw, Orion Scohy, Ryann Slauson, August Smith, Cally Spooner, Jamey Strathman, Rain Terranova (Gangster Popeye), Nora Turato, Alok Vaid-Menon, Laura Vazquez.

 From Concrete to Liquid to Spoken Worlds to the Word explores the emancipation of language through historical and contemporary positions, from the earliest typographic and sound works of concrete poets to poetic experiments in the digital era.
 This diverse exhibition is accompanied by a series of readings, performances and screenings that reveal the porosity between art and poetry.